 - 14. Do we disclose your personal information to anyone overseas?

 - 15. Storage and access to personal information

-- 16. Accessing and correcting your personal information
+- 16. How can you access and correct your personal information?

 - 18. Contacting us